Payday loans

 In most cases, the payday lender will deposit money in your bank account or give you cash.

 In some cases, the payday lender may issue you a prepaid card.
-These are also called cash cards.
+They also call these cash cards.
 It may cost extra to activate and use the card.

 Paying back a payday loan

-Provincial laws prevent payday lender from asking you to sign a form that transfers your wages directly to them.
+Provincial laws prevent payday lenders from asking you to sign a form that transfers your wages directly to them.

 Making sure you understand the agreement